holoviz/panel/doc/tutorials/basic/panes.md

 :::

 :::{note}
-To learn in detail how a pane like `Str` works refer to its *reference guide*.
+To learn in detail how a pane like `Str` works, refer to its *reference guide*.
 :::

-Click [this link](../../reference/panes/Str.ipynb) to the `Str` reference guide and spend a few minutes to familiarize your self with its organization and content.
+Click [this link](../../reference/panes/Str.ipynb) to the `Str` reference guide and spend a few minutes to familiarize yourself with its organization and content.

 It should look like